qruto/laravel-flora/README.md

 Also `app:update` command could simplify your deploy script in Forge, Envoy.blade.php, laravel-deployer, ~~bash script~~ etc.

+With Laravel Initializer you keep both of these processes in the source control.

 > Put a knowledge of application initialization process into the right place

 ## Installation